 WHY THIS MATTERS IN BRIEF

-Renewable energy and local micro, and tied-storage, grids are transforming the way energy is produced, transmitted and sold, so Centrica is testing the waters to see whether or not blockchain could play a vital role i the future of energy.
+Renewable energy, and decentralised micro and tied-storage grids, are transforming the way energy is produced, transmitted and sold, so Centrica is testing the waters to see whether or not blockchain could play a vital role in the future of energy.

 Blockchain is increasingly being used, or at least looked at, within the energy industry as a way to help companies in the space create more resilient energy grids, as well as helping create new decentralised energy grids, like the ones from GE and Nasdaq, but now Centrica, the UK based energy behemoth, is hoping the blockchain could help rein in renewable energy curtailment that affects up to 10 percent of energy production in the UK and they’re planning a pilot to help prosumers buy and sell locally produced energy in a county, Cornwall, where significant amounts go to waste.